icerpc/icerpc-docs/pages/docs/slice/basics/contract-first.md

 ## Step 2: Compile Slice definitions with the Slice compiler

-Once you've written the initial version of your Slice definitions, we need to compile them with the Slice compiler.
+Once you've written the initial version of your Slice definitions, we need to compile them with the Slice compiler for your programming language.

 In C#, you would typically use the [IceRpc Builder for MSBuild](https://github.com/zeroc-ice/icerpc-builder-msbuild);
-this builder calls the Slice for C# compiler, `slicec-cs`, to compile the .slice files of your project into .cs files.
+this builder calls the Slice compiler for C#, `slicec-cs`, to compile the Slice files of your project into C# files.

-The Slice compiler for C# generates a .cs file for each .slice file.
+The Slice compiler for C# generates a C# file for each Slice file.
 Since we have single Slice file, we get a single C# file, `Hello.cs`.

 ## Step 3: Implement server application

-The Slice to C# compiler generates a C# interface named `I{Name}Service` for each Slice interface.
+The Slice compiler for C# generates a C# interface named `I{Name}Service` for each Slice interface.
 This C# interface includes a method per Slice operation.
-The generated service interface for the `Hello` interface presented earlier is:
+The generated service interface for the `Hello` interface defined earlier is:
 ```csharp
 // generated code
 namespace HelloExample;